reecevrtaylor/spotify-playlist-analyzer-visualizer/README.md

 Create interactive visualizations for the analyzed data, such as:

 * A pie chart showing the genre distribution.
-* A scatter plot showing the correlation between different audio features.
 * A bar graph showing the most common artists.
 * A timeline showing song distribution by year or decade.